Seán Kelly (Galway Gaelic footballer)

 Seán Kelly (born 12 April 1997) is a Gaelic footballer who plays as a defender for Moycullen and the Galway county team.
-He captained Galway in the 2022 All-Ireland Senior Football Championship Final.
+He captained Galway in the 2022 All-Ireland Senior Football Championship final and was also captain for the 2024 All-Ireland Senior Football Championship final, though he was unable to start that game.

 Playing career

 Club

 Kelly scored an extra-time goal for Moycullen against Strokestown in the 2022 Connacht Senior Club Football Championship semi-final to send his team through to the final against Tourlestrane.

 College

 Kelly played on the NUI Galway team that lost the 2018 Sigerson Cup final.
 He was still on the NUI Galway team when the university won the 2022 Sigerson Cup, the only player to have featured in both games.

 Inter-county

 Kelly played for Galway in the 2017 All-Ireland Under-21 Football Championship final loss to Dublin.

 Kevin Walsh introduced him to the senior county team in 2018.
 After Walsh's successor Pádraic Joyce took over as manager, Kelly was injured in the first half of the 2021 Connacht Senior Football Championship final defeat to Mayo and was a loss for his team.
 Joyce appointed Kelly as captain of the Galway team for 2022, with Matthew Tierney as vice-captain.

 In the 2022 All-Ireland quarter-final between Armagh and Galway at Croke Park, he — along with Armagh joint captain Aidan Nugent — was controversially shown a straight red card following a brawl before extra-time.
 Television cameras could not detect any involvement by Kelly in the violence, apart from annoyance and efforts to point out that Armagh's Tiernan Kelly had attempted to gouge the eyes of Kelly's teammate Damien Comer.
 Kelly was later described as a "sacrificial lamb".
 Kelly would have missed the semi-final against Derry had referee David Coldrick's decision stood.
 But it was set to be overturned in the absence of any wrongdoing on Kelly's part.
 Colm O'Rourke later wrote in the Sunday Independent: "Seán Kelly acted with incredible restraint during the fracas at the end of normal time, but was put on death row for next weekend's All-Ireland semi-final.
 He did not deserve that and his gesture in immediately shaking hands with Aidan Nugent after both were sent off by David Coldrick said a lot about the man."
 O'Rourke wrote elsewhere in the same publication: "If anything, Kelly was the closest thing to Mother Teresa, as he looked more a peacemaker than a combatant and showed remarkable restraint in not flattening Tiernan Kelly [who had just gouged the eyes of Damien Comer]".

+Namd in the starting line-up for the 2024 All-Ireland Senior Football Championship final, Kelly was unable to start, with Cein Darcy replacing him in a late change, just before the game began.